War crimes in the Yemeni civil war (2014–present): Western support and funding

-While the coalition is led by Saudi Arabia's coalition, other states, including Western forces, have assisted the campaign.
+While the military intervention is led by Saudi Arabia's coalition, other states, including Western forces, have assisted the campaign.
 In 2015, Saudi Arabia acquired approximately $24.3 billion worth of weapons from the United States and the United Kingdom.
 The United Kingdom has also claimed that it is helping to train Saudi Arabian forces in selecting bombing targets.
 The Saudi Arabian foreign minister has confirmed that British forces are assisting their Saudi Arabian counterparts in choosing targets, but are not involved in the actual attacks.
 In September 2016, it was announced that two British select committees had found that British arms sales to Saudi Arabia should be halted until an independent investigation into the war in Yemen is carried out.

 The sale of weapons to Saudi Arabia has been labelled "illegal and immoral", and some commentators have claimed that the United Kingdom is breaching its own domestic laws, as well as the Arms Trade Treaty.
 These claims have been dismissed, with the UK's Middle East minister claiming that Saudi Arabia was being criticised on the basis of "hearsay and photographs".
 Despite these claims, eighth United Nations Secretary-General Ban Ki-moon recently called on the United Kingdom to halt the supply of arms to Saudi Arabia, and suggested that the United Kingdom, as a party to the Arms Trade Treaty, should set an example.

 The United States has also been criticised for allegedly supplying cluster munitions to Saudi Arabian forces.
 Cluster munitions are often considered unacceptable due their largely indiscriminate function and high risk of unexploded munitions.
 The United States is not party to the Cluster Munition Coalition, which bans the use of Cluster munitions.
 It has been argued that the United States' direct support of the Saudi forces, in particular in providing intelligence and in-air refueling has made it a party to the conflict.